-Clinics: Each fellow is expected to attend a number of outpatient continuity clinics: UHB, KCH, and VA outpatient clinics.
+Clinics: Each fellow is expected to attend several outpatient continuity clinics: UHB, KCH, and VA outpatient clinics.
 The Transplant Clinics are attended when the fellow participates on those respective services.

-UHB Clinic: Typically each fellow sees 4-6 CKD patients during a 1/2-day clinic and follows them over a two year period, under the supervision of Dr. Barbara G. Delano.
+UHB Clinic: Typically, each fellow sees 4-8 CKD patients during a 1/2-day clinic and follows them over a two-year period, under the supervision of Dr. Barbara G. Delano and other attendings.

-KCH Clinic: Typically each fellow sees 4-6 CKD patients during 1/2-day clinics on Mondays and Wednesdays and follows them over a two year period, under the supervision of Dr. Anthony Joseph and Mary Mallappallil.
+KCH Clinic: Typically, each fellow sees 4-8 CKD patients during 1/2-day clinics on Mondays and Wednesdays and follows them over a two-year period, under the supervision of Dr. Mary Mallappallil and Dr. Akten

-VA Clinic: The fellow sees 4-6 patients during a 1/2-day clinic for each fellow every week.
-The fellows rotating at the VA attend this clinic, under the supervision of Drs.
-Robert Barth and Phillip Goldwasser
+VA Clinic: The fellow sees 4-8 patients during a 1/2-day clinic for each fellow every week.
+The fellows rotating at the VA attend this clinic, under the supervision of Dr Marie-Alex Michel and Phillip Goldwasser

-Transplant Clinic: The fellow sees 4-6 transplant patients during two 1/2-day clinic under the supervision of Drs.
-Salifu, Tedla or any other transplant nephrologist.
+Transplant Clinic: The fellow sees 4-6 transplant patients during 1/2-day clinic under the supervision of Drs.
+Salifu, Saggi and Markell.

-Calls: Weekday calls begin at 5:00PM and ends at 8:00AM.
-Weekend calls begin on Friday at 5:00PM ending at 8:00AM Monday Morning.
-However, to comply with the 10-hour and 16-hour rules (see below) the fellow leaves the hospital at completion of acute and comes back at 10 hours later in the next morning.
+Calls: Weekday calls begin at 5:00PM and ends at 8:00P.M.
+Weekend calls begin on Friday at 5:00PM ending at 8:00AM Saturday and then next fellow usually senior covers the Sunday 8 am to 8 am Monday.
+However, to comply with the 10-hour and 16-hour rules (see below) the fellow leaves the hospital at completion of their work and comes back at 10 hours later in the next morning.
 All telephone calls from patients at night and on weekends from their homes should be discussed with the attending on call.
 The fellows are on call an average of five times per month.